keyaloding/keyaloding/README.md

   - Mathematical Foundations of Machine Learning<br>
   - Discrete Mathematics<br>
   - Linear Algebra<br>

 </details>
  <details>
   <summary><h4> <img align="center" src="https://github.com/keyaloding/keyaloding/blob/main/icons/experience.gif"  width="29"/> Experience</h2></summary>

-- **Software Engineering Intern** at the Salk Institute for Biological Studies | June 2024 - November 2024
+- **Software Engineering Intern** at the Salk Institute for Biological Studies
+  | June 2024 - November 2024
   - Built a Python web app using Streamlit and pygfx that allows users to interact with real-time visualizations by offering a more interactive and dynamic experience
-  - Integrated support for ‘.nwb’ data from Neurodata without Borders, enabling seamless data standardization for neurophysiology.
+  - Integrated support for 'nwb' data from Neurodata without Borders, enabling seamless data standardization for neurophysiology.
   - Implemented GUI trackpad support using the QtPy library, enhancing user experience and interaction.

-- **Biomedical Informatics Intern** at the University of Chicago Department of Medicine | February 2024 - May 2024
+- **Data Science/Bioinformatics Research Intern** at the UChicago Department of Medicine | February 2024 - May 2024
-  - Analyzed large-scale electronic biobanks to uncover the mechanisms of cardiovascular disease using longitudinal analysis, mixed-effect modeling, and regression
+  - Developed and optimized Python scripts to analyze large-scale electronic biobanks, studying cardiovascular disease through longitudinal analysis, mixed-effects modeling, and regression
   - Used bioinformatics methods for population genetics studies, such as genome-wide association studies, QTL mapping, polygenetic risk prediction, and pleiotropy analysis

 </details>